Madden NFL Mobile: Auction House

 The Auction House is a place where players may bid/buy cards.
 While since its inception, the Auction House was a place where players could buy items being sold by other players, that system was changed mid-season in MM 18 to a brokered auction house, in which a bot acts as an intermediary between players buying and selling their cards.
 Bidding allows the player to bid slowly against others with a slightly lower chance of winning the item.
 Buying the item allows the player to immediately end the bidding process and earn the item for the amount bought for.
 The player may not buy the item if the buy price is less than the bidding price.
 A common activity on the Auction House is referred to as "sniping," or buying items for low prices as soon as they are available and reselling them for profit.
 The Auction house shuts down a few days before a new season begins, but posting to the Auction House is disabled 3 days prior to going down.
 Ten percent of the coins made on the transaction are deducted as a tax.
 The auction house became no longer available in MM22.

 Players

 Players come in the form of cards or captains.
 Cards can vary in power, scarcity, tier, and the stats on the card.
 All cards feature a power, a key aspect of the player's team which determines their performance in all multiplayer game modes, such as Overdrive and Arena.
 Captains are exclusive to the Overdrive game mode, and give boosts to the player's team.
 They also give a Captain Bonus when the player completes the bonus objective, which gives the player extra points in the match.
-Different Captains can be unlocked in several ways, including completing a fixed amount of matches or scoring a certain number of points with a captain.
+Different Captains can be unlocked in several ways, including completing a fixed number of matches or scoring a certain number of points with a captain.